About Verdant Growth

 What I'm Building

-On the Solve for Nature podcast, I sit down with scientists, farmers, entrepreneurs, and people who are actively working on solutions at the intersection of people and planet.
-But it's not just an interview show.
-Each conversation has a twist: I bring guests on a journey through their own values and lived experience to help them uncover a personal sustainability challenge that actually means something to them.
-The result is something richer than an expert talking at you.
+The Solve for Nature Podcast isn't an expert interview show.
+Each conversation takes a guest on a journey through their own values and lived experience — to uncover a sustainability challenge that actually means something to them personally.
+The result isn't an expert talking at you.
 It's two people figuring something out together, in real time.

-Through Rooted & Rising — my coaching methodology — I work with people who are done circling and ready to move.
-If you've been thinking about changing the way you live but haven't quite found the entry point, that's exactly what Rooted & Rising is designed for.
+Rooted & Rising is my coaching methodology for people who are done circling.
+If you've been thinking about changing the way you live but haven't found the entry point, that's what this is for.